 Belarus, Hara Dzyarzhynskaya - 345m/1130ft

-Earlier this year Belarus finally removed the need for a visa if visiting for less than 5 days and flying in and out of Minsk international airport.
-This was great news and I quickly started looking at the logistics for the trip.
+Earlier this year (2017) Belarus finally removed the need for a visa if visiting for less than 5 days and flying in and out of Minsk international airport.
+This was great news and I quickly started looking into the logistics to get to the countries high point.
+Flights direct to Minsk are always quite expensive so I needed to find a cheap way of getting there.
 The flights I booked were to Minsk via Vilnius in Lithuania which reduced the price by a considerable amount.

 I used my phones Uber app and within 5 minutes a car turned up and I was being whisked away out of Minsk towards the high point.
 The driver spoke no English and I could tell he didn’t know why I wanted to head out into the random countryside.

-When we got close to "Hara" I pointed and gesticulated high and after reading the road sign he smiled.
-Just before the high point I signaled that I would get out as it was a steep grassy bank up towards the stone that marked the summit but he waved his hand, revved his engine and we tanked up the slope almost right to the top.
+When we got close to “Hara” I pointed and gesticulated high and after reading the road sign he smiled.
+Just before the high point, I signalled that I would get out as it was a steep grassy bank up towards the stone that marked the summit but he waved his hand, revved his engine and we tanked up the slope almost right to the top.

 We were soon heading back to Minsk after another successful country high point.